GaryS007/Portfolio_Project5/TESTING.md

 - I created the ability to do a sale on an item.
 I updated the product and product detail template.
 While the discounted price was showing, I then realised that the cart was not reflecting the same prices.
 I quickly dived into the cart code to add in the sale pricing logic.

 - I had issues with template includes.
 I refactored the code in my cart but when I went to test this, I got an error straight away to tell me that product-images.html template I created did not exist.
 I knew it did exist.
 When I checked the include, it was set correctly.
 I dealt with Tutot support and we still couldn't find it.
 I realised then it was the second include URL that was causing the entire page to throw the error.
 I was wondering why it never had an issue with my cart-total.html include, since that would be rendered first if I had issues in my settings.py file, this would be a problem too.
 I then found the second URL and realised it was missing cart/ - {% include 'product-images.html' %} vs {% include 'cart/product-images.html' %}.
 Such as small issue can cause such a big problem!

+- Added Defensive design for the backend of Reviews section.
+This introduced a new bug due to my initial Boolean logic.
+The Superuser was unable to edit or delete a review due to the boolean logic being no. I then updated the code to resolve this by specifying the users that can edit/delete in their own variable.